Live from Portland, Maine 2016

 So, pretty early on in our game-playing relationship, we play with like four or five close friends, three or four close friends, I guess.

-And it's more fun for me to do the sub-game of having everyone band together against the Goliath of the game.
+And it's more fun for me to do this sub-game of having everyone band together against the Goliath of the game.

 Colin.